napframework/nap/docs/doxygen/markdown/03_resources.md

 RTTI_END_CLASS
 ~~~~~~~~~~~~~~~

 This is the basis for setting up an rtti enabled class.
 In the example above we defined a shader.
 The RTTI_ENABLE macro makes sure that the system knows this class is derived from RTTIObject.
+The input for the RTTI_ENABLE macro is always the parent object.
 The code in the cpp file exposes this class as a resource to NAP.
 The shader is now available as an object that can be authored in json.

 The NAPAPI macro makes sure that the class can be read and accessed (from the outside world) by the NAP system.
 The compiler (on windows) won't expose the class to the outside world when you forget to put in the NAPAPI macro.
 Remember that on startup a NAP application (automatically) loads all modules.
 NAP tries to find all the exposed resources that are compatible with the NAP system when loading a module.
 When it encounters a resource in a json file that is not available to the system the resource manager will raise a warning and stop execution.
 It is therefore important to always expose a class to the outside world using the NAPAPI macro.